halitsancaktar34/Dream-Tour-Site/README.md

 <h1>DREAM TOUR SITE</h1>

-<p>This project represents a tourism website designed using HTML and SCSS (Sass) technologies.
+<p>This project represents a tourism website designed using HTML and CSS technologies.
 The site provides a user-friendly platform showcasing popular destinations, activities, and tour options.
 It enriches user experience with modern design elements and captivating visuals, allowing visitors to explore tour options and access relevant information effortlessly.</p>

 <h2>Features</h2>